The 9 Essential Amino Acids To Lower Blood Sugar, Build Muscle & Reduce Stress

 The essential amino acid threonine plays a central role in the production of collagen and elastin, which help provide structure and stretchiness to skin and connective tissues.
 It's also found in high concentrations in the central nervous system, and some research suggests it may help reduce symptoms of spasticity 12(when certain muscles are continuously contracted) in multiple sclerosis patients, as well as alleviate anxiety and mild depression13.

 Threonine is important for maintaining a healthy gut and digestive tract as well.
-It's needed to produce the mucus layer that covers the digestive tract, and is important for protecting the integrity of the gut lining against stress.
-Threonine (along with another amino acid serine), also plays an important role in T-cell functioning to optimize our immune systems.
-Additionally, threonine is important for fat metabolism and helps prevent fat buildup in the liver.
+It's needed to produce the mucus layer that covers the digestive tract, and is important for protecting the integrity of the gut lining against stress14.
+Threonine (along with another amino acid serine), also plays an important role in T-cell functioning15 to optimize our immune systems.
+Additionally, threonine is important for fat metabolism and helps prevent fat buildup in the liver16.

 Good food sources of threonine